1600: No, Biden doesn't want to take away our hamburgers

 "Excited to be watching the Oscars with an ice cold plant-based beer," Senate Majority Leader Chuck Schumer (D-N.Y.) tweeted on Sunday night.
 "Thanks Joe Biden."

 By Monday, Fox News host John Roberts aired a retraction acknowledging that the report about Biden's purported war on red meat was inaccurate.
+Agriculture Secretary Tom Vilsack said the Biden administration has no desire to push people to eat less meat.
 From the White House communications shop, rapid-response director Mike Gwin tweeted a photo of Biden with a big meat-eating grin and working the grill, spatula in hand, at a 2019 steak fry in Iowa.

 New York down for the count

-The 2020 census figures are in, and for New York, there's good news, bad news and a big ouch in how the numbers will affect national reapportionment of the House of Representatives.
+The 2020 census figures are in.
+For New York State, there's good news, bad news and a big ouch in how the numbers will affect national reapportionment of the House of Representatives.

 Newsday's Yancey Roy reports that state officials feared the decennial population count would cost New York two seats, but the Census Bureau said just one district will be cut, reducing the state's delegation after the 2022 elections from 27 to 26.